 (c) give such instructions in relation to the inquiry and report of a Court expert as the Court thinks fit.

-(2) Instructions pursuant to paragraph (1)(c) may make provision concerning any experiment or test necessary to enable the Court expert to make a satisfactory report.
+(2) Instructions pursuant to subrule (1)(c) may make provision concerning any experiment or test necessary to enable the Court expert to make a satisfactory report.

+[Rule 2 amended in Gazette 28 Jun 2011 p.
+2552.]

 3. Report of Court expert

 (1) The Court expert must send his report to the Court with such copies thereof as the Court requires and the proper officer must send a copy of the report to each party or his solicitor.